 Mrs. Ray d.
 Aug 1850 A pious Lady

-Mr. John McNeill Senr – pious late in life then truly devoted [buried at Centre Church]
+Mr. John McNeill Senr – pious late in life then truly devoted [John McNeill of Keinfordale, buried on his farm about two miles due west of Philadelphus Church with his son]

 Mrs. Julia Smith d.
 April 18th 1851 wife of Rev A. Smith